piyushbansal/cshell/README.md

 cshell
 ======

-A simple shell implementation , without pipeline , handles background and foreground processes .
+A simple shell implementation , with pipelines and redirection  , handles background and foreground processes .
 This is just for educational purposes .